Skip to main content

 Temple Quarter and St Philip’s Marsh

-A refurbished Temple Meads Station will build on its role as the region’s largest transport hub.
-Work will preserve the heritage of Brunel’s stunning station while creating a gateway to the city fit for the 21st century.
-Public transport, walking and cycling will all be made easier, creating a greener, well-connected community.
+A refurbished Bristol Temple Meads Station will reinforce its role as the region’s largest transport hub.
+The scheme will preserve the heritage of the Grade I listed station while creating a welcoming 21st-century gateway to the city.
+Improvements will prioritise public transport, walking and cycling, helping to create a greener, more accessible and a better-connected community.

-To make this happen we will be ambitious and work together.
-The project partners – Bristol City Council, West of England Combined Authority, Network Rail and Homes England – have come together to create this vision.
+Bristol Temple Quarter is a place built on partnerships.
+The project partners, Bristol City Council, West of England Mayoral Combined Authority, Network Rail and Homes England, have come together to deliver this vision.

-The project received a boost in June 2022, receiving £94.7m of government funding, The money will kickstart Phase 1 of the project, brining new entrances to Temple Meads station and delivering thousands of new homes and jobs to the area.
+The project received a boost in June 2022, receiving £94.7m of government funding.
+This money kickstarted Phase 1 of the project, helping to bring new entrances to Bristol Temple Meads station and thousands of new homes and jobs to the area.

-Stay up to date with the latest developments of the scheme and find out more about the vision.
+Stay up to date with the latest developments of the scheme and find out more about the project.

-• 130 hectares divided into several development areas:
+• 135 hectares divided into two principal development areas

 What it means for Bristol

-Our vision is to create a sustainable and flourishing new urban quarter that will play a key part in growing Bristol as a fairer and more equal city that can benefit all communities: a city where everyone has a stake and in which no one gets left behind.
+Our vision is to create a sustainable and flourishing new urban quarter that brings a warm welcome to the heart of the city.
+Temple Quarter will help Bristol become a fairer and more equal city that benefits all communities: a community built on partnership, designed with people, for people.

-Regenerating the area around Temple Meads Station, the largest transport interchange in our region, is a once-in-a-generation opportunity for the city.
-It will bring about the long-awaited transformation of a key site in the heart of the city, creating 22,000 new jobs and up 10,000 new homes near to significant areas of deprivation, and an economic boost of £1.6 billion per annum.
+Regenerating the area around Bristol Temple Meads Station, the largest transport interchange in our region, is a once-in-a-generation opportunity for the city.
+It will bring about the long-awaited transformation of a key site in the heart of the city, creating thousands of new homes and jobs close to significant areas of deprivation.

-With an innovation district forged around a new University of Bristol enterprise campus linking leading R&D with major businesses, Temple Quarter will be a national asset in levelling up the UK economy and helping to power the UK’s economic recovery post Covid-19: creating jobs, opportunities and homes for the entire city region.
+Catalysed by the new University of Bristol Enterprise Campus at the centre of BTQ, Temple Quarter will become a national asset in levelling up the UK economy: creating high quality jobs, opportunities and homes for the entire city-region.

 Temple Quay people sitting down